Robert Gurtler ammong the champions to Fodderstack 8K

 by Don Riggs

-After a full 91 year life including many productive years with Potomac Valley Track Club, Mill Wood has moved on to a higher place.
+After a full 91-year life including many productive years with Potomac Valley Track Club, Mil Wood has moved on to a higher place.
 Respiratory problems over the past week finally were more than he could overcome.
 He passed away quietly with no significant suffering.
 Mil's passing is a very sad moment for the many members who knew the very likeable former Membership Chairman.
 Mil is survived by daughter Sue who is his home making arrangements for the funeral.
 We will inform all of those arrangements.
 Cards (and calls) may be sent to Mil's home.

 In memory of Roger Paterson

 Potomac Valley Track Club has lost another outstanding member, as Roger Peterson from Arlington passed away on April 18 at age 67, after a brief bout with cancer.
 Roger was a video production consultant after retiring from ABC as a video production specialist.
 Club members will remember Roger as a thrower and official at many of our meets.

 The club's sympathies go to Roger's wife Kathy.
 A memorial service was held at the National Press Club.

 Frank Luff, one of the grand masters of area running, passed away on Saturday, April 17.
 Frank was 81.

 In memory of Al Heppner